 Some seemingly unworthy deductions have been approved by tax courts.
 The IRS may have been shaking their heads, but these outrageous tax breaks got the nod:

 - Comic books: One taxpayer worked the system to deduct the several thousand dollars he spent to buy comic books.
 The reason?
 A Ph.D. student, he used them to conduct research in his field of expertise.
 Most of us probably don’t care how comic books intertwine with society’s changing values, but it paid off for him.

-- Gender reassignment surgery: A taxpayer with gender-identity disorder successfully deducted more than $14,000 in out-of-pocket medical costs for multiple sex change surgeries.
-The tax court allowed the deductions because it thought they would treat his disease, but the surgeries to give bigger breasts didn’t count.
+- Gender reassignment surgery: A taxpayer successfully deducted more than $14,000 in out-of-pocket medical costs for multiple sex change surgeries.
+The tax court allowed the deductions because it thought they would treat their disease, but the surgeries to give bigger breasts didn’t count.
 The court viewed them as cosmetic surgery and nondeductible.

 - Bad loans: If your deadbeat friend didn’t repay that personal loan of several hundred dollars, you may be able to write it off.
 But not all bad personal loans qualify.
 You’ll have to show that you both signed a contract specifying how it would be repaid, that the terms were fair and that you tried to collect the debt.
 While knowing that the money is long gone is usually a bad thing, being able to show that to a tax court is necessary to use this deduction.

 - International business meetings: Do you sometimes dread having business meetings in a boring conference room?
 How about at a Bermuda resort instead?
 The U.S. and Bermuda share tax information through an international agreement, so you can move your meetings there without having to justify it.
 But it’s not just Bermuda.
 You can automatically write off your business meetings if they take place in Jamaica, Barbados, Canada, Mexico and some Central American countries.
 Same goes for any US possessions like Guam and Puerto Rico.